Attribute Based Interpretable Evaluation Metrics for Generative Models: Introduction

 To build metrics that quantify the difference between two image sets in an interpretable manner, we introduce \dcs{} (HCS), an enhanced variant of CLIPScore \citep{radford2021learning}.
 Compared to CLIPScore, \dcs{} captures the similarity between modalities—image and text—by establishing distinct origins for text and image vectors.

 Utilizing HCS, we introduce new evaluation protocols to assess the attribute distribution alignment between generated images and training data as follows.
-1) \onedkd{} (\oneabbr{}) measures how much a generative model deviates from the distribution of each attribute in the training data.
+1) \onedkd{} (\oneabbr{}) measures how much a

+generative model deviates from the distribution of each attribute in the training data.
 2) \twodkd{} (\twoabbr{}) measures how much a generative model breaks the relationship between attributes in the training data, such as "babies do not have beards."
 With the proposed metrics, users can now realize which specific attributes (or pairs of attributes) in generated images differ from those in training images.

-Our protocols also enable flexible user-defined evaluation.
-Given our capability to assign each attribute, users can emphasize certain features without considering certain features, such as hair attributes (\texttt{long hair, black hair, blonde hair}), while excluding the apparent age like \texttt{baby} or \texttt{elderly}. \fref{fig:overview}b shows SaD result with user-defined 6 attributes, where \texttt{long hair, makeup, beard} are the most influential attributes to SaD.
+\fref{fig:overview}b shows the concept of SaD with 6 attributes, where \texttt{long hair, makeup, beard} are the most influential attributes to SaD.
+This allows us to explain why Model 2 is not good.
 We note elaborate quantification of attribute preservation could be one of the meaningful tasks since the generative model can be utilized for diverse purposes such as text-to-image generation not only for generating a plausible image.

 We conduct a series of carefully controlled experiments with varying configurations of attributes to validate our metrics in \sref{sec:5.1} and \ref{sec:5.2}.
 Then we provide different characteristics of state-of-the-art generative models \citep{karras2019style,karras2020analyzing,karras2021alias,sauer2021projected,nichol2021improved,rombach2022high,yang2023paint} which could not be seen in the existing metrics.
 For instance, GANs better synthesize color-/texture-related attributes such as \texttt{striped fur} which DMs hardly preserve in LSUN-Cat (\sref{sec:5.3}).
-When we increase the sampling steps of DMs, tiny objects such as `necklaces' and `earrings' tend to appear more frequently.
+When we increase the sampling steps of DMs, tiny objects such as \texttt{necklaces} and \texttt{earrings} tend to appear more frequently.
 Even though Stable diffusion v2.1 is reported that have a better FID score than Stable diffusion v1.5, the attribute-aspect score is worse than v1.5 (\sref{sec:stable}).
 Our approach is versatile, and applicable wherever image comparisons are needed.
 The code will be publicly available.